praetorian-inc/Matryoshka/README.md

                         Path to write Matryoshka shellcode to -e OUTPUT_EGG, --output-egg OUTPUT_EGG
                         Path to write Egg value to
+  -n, --no-spawn-thread
+                        Do not spawn a new thread when running the stager (may cause stability issues)
 ````

 # Directory Structure